 Hit and Run Accidents

-Leaving the scene of an accident where people are hurt is wrong.
+Leaving the scene of an accident where people are hurt is simply wrong.
 And in Tennessee, it is also illegal.
-Under Tennessee Code Annotated sec.
-55-10-101, a driver involved in an accident where someone is injured or killed is required to give his or her name and address, and to show their driver’s license if asked.
-Tennessee law also requires a driver involved in a crash to see that everyone who is hurt gets assistance, including making arrangements to get the injured to a doctor or hospital if necessary.
-Tennessee Code Annotated sec.
-55-10-103.
+Under Tennessee Code Annotated section 55-10-101, a driver involved in an accident where someone is injured or killed is required to give his or her name and address, and to show their driver’s license, if asked.
+Tennessee law also requires a driver involved in a crash to see that everyone who is hurt gets assistance, including making arrangements to get the injured to a doctor or hospital, if necessary.
+Tennessee Code Annotated section 55-10-103.
 Leaving the scene of a fatality without doing these things is a felony under Tennessee law.

-Even if the police were unable to locate the fleeing driver, one of our talented lawyers may still be able to piece together the driver’s identity.
+Victims of a hit-and-run accident often despair that no one can help them because they do not know who hit them since that person fled the scene.
+However, even if the police were unable to locate the fleeing driver, one of our award-winning lawyers may still be able to piece together the driver’s identity.
 911 call recordings can be used to track down witnesses who saw the negligent driver, and the 911 recordings themselves might be helpful to at least prove who was at fault for the crash.
-Surveillance camera footage from nearby businesses might show the accident, or at least show the fleeing driver’s car.
+Surveillance camera footage from nearby businesses or another driver's dash cam video might show the accident, or at least show the fleeing driver’s car.

 - Rear-End Accidents